-- 2. Press and hold the HOME button for approximately two seconds. - 3.
-Press the SCROLL button until "Compass Variance" message and the last variance zone number displays in the EVIC. - 4.
-Press and release FUNCTION SELECT button until the proper variance zone is selected according to the map. - 5.
-Press and release the HOME button to exit.
+2. Press and release the MENU button until Personal Settings displays in the EVIC.

+3. Press the UP or DOWN button until "COMPASS VARIANCE" message and the last variance zone number displays in the EVIC.

+4. Press and release the SELECT button until the proper variance zone is selected according to the map.

+5. Press and release the MENU button to exit.